 What a warehouse management system should do:

-- Provide Access to Real-Time Data – In today’s world of instant access to information, we don’t have time to waste on syncing platforms or downloading data.
+- Provide Access to Real-Time Data – In today’s world of instant access to information, we don’t have time to waste on manual workarounds.
 With so many other aspects of operations dependent on the WMS software, the tool needs to provide inventory visibility.
 The system should be able to show what inventory is available and on order, where inventory is, what the upcoming demand looks like, who was the last person to move it, and even which items are on QC hold.
 All these details should be accessible at the click of a button.

 - Implement Strict Process Controls – Create scalable and repeatable processes to enable full control over each warehouse transaction.
 System administrators should be able to set security controls for user groups (or roles) which can be easily configured as needed.
 By using modern barcode scanning practices, they can ensure the warehouse team does not ship lots that are on QC hold to customers.

 - Include Raw Production Weigh Up Capability – For manufacturers who require it, raw material weigh-up functionality builds automation into the staging and weighing process of raw materials before production.
 The material can then be palletized into master lots with serialized labeling so the movement and shipment of the mixed product pallet can be done with a single scan.
 It creates an incredible level of process control with real-time data accessibility directly from within the WMS software.

 - Leverage Barcodes to Simplify Transaction Processing – In recent years, one of the biggest game changers in the warehouse management system world has been the introduction of GS1-128 barcodes.
 They capture multiple pieces of information about a lot within a single barcode, including the part number, lot number, quantity, catch weight, expiration date, and much more.
 When compared to the old UPC or code 39 (3 of 9) barcodes, this new type of barcode captures more information at the time of lot creation and validates those details at the time of shipment.